The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Implementation Details

-\textbf{Figure.~\ref{diversity_timestep_modular} (a) and \ref{gen_sim_tsne}.} To provide a performance benchmark, we define ``w/o IVO" as the output of a standard diffusion model (e.g., SDv1.4) using latent from the NSFW image.
-The ``w/ IVO" setting evaluates the effectiveness of our approach, showcasing images generated by the unlearned model under the influence of the IVO attack process.
-Both of them use same dataset, which contains 50 prompts.
-Results are acquired by running three time with distinct random seeds.
+\textbf{Figure.~\ref{diversity_timestep_modular} (a) and \ref{gen_sim_tsne}.} To establish a performance benchmark, we define ``w/o IVO'' as the output of a vanilla diffusion model (e.g., SDv1.4) using latent derived from the reference image.
+The ``w/ IVO'' setting evaluates the effectiveness of our method, presenting images generated by the unlearned model under the IVO attack.
+Both settings adopt same dataset.
+Results are obtained by running three time with distinct random seeds.

-\textbf{Timestep for optimization.} In the adversarial optimization stage, we only compute the predicted noise of single denoising step.
-This is because we found that optimizing too many steps leads to a dramatic degradation in the quality of generated images.
-Fig. \ref{denosing process} shows image changes during the denoising process.
-It provides an important detail: the global semantic information of an image is determined in the early steps, while local information is determined in the later steps which before generation is complete.
-Therefore, steps closer to the final stage of the denoising process are more effective for controlling changes in local regions.